moisescastellano/diskdircrc-tcplugin/README.md

 In order to calculate CRCs, DiskDirCrc has to open and read the files contents.
 So creating a list file will take longer than DiskDir.
 Having the CRC in the list adds no appreciable delay for opening and navigating the list.

 DiskDirCrc is a Java plugin.
 The first time you open a list file the JVM has to be instantiated, which in a modern computer takes less than a couple seconds.
 Opening following list files, or navigating, is as quick as in DiskDir.

+Note if you want to keep .lst extension associated to original DiskDir plugin, you can still use DiskDirCrc associated to a new extension, like .clst

 Standalone application for creating / checking index files